-Employee should have attended to work for one’s time to be managed.
+Employee should have attended to work for one’s time to be recorded and managed.

 Process Description

-FC Platinum clerk fills in a log book on a daily basis on all the employees who report to work every morning.
-On a specific date agreed on the FC Platinum Clerk together with the Mimosa Clerk conduct a reconciliation on their log books.
-Every HR Clerk is allocated a section in which he creates timesheets for.
-The HR Clerk uses the two log books from Mimosa and FC Platinum clerks to fill in the timesheet, recording employees total working hours, overtime worked and all leave days taken.HR Clerk then attaches the timesheet with the overtime authorization form, leave form and acting appointment form (sample forms attached below).
+FC Platinum clerk fills in a log book on a daily basis for all the employees who report to work every morning.
+For payroll purposes, a payroll input cut-off date is set and agreed with customers.
+Normally this date allows the processing of payroll data, claiming of time worked and payment of employees timeously i.e. before the last day of the month.
+The monthly total hours expected are 208hours and this is consistently applied through out the year.
+Once the time book has been compiled, a verification is carried out with the client’s representative to ascertain accuracy and completeness of time recorded.
+The timesheet depicts normal hours worked, overtime @ 1.5. overtime @ 2, standby if applicable, Night hours if applicable, Underground hours if applicable, PPH.
+The HR Clerk then attaches the timesheet with the overtime authorization form, leave form and acting appointment form (sample forms attached below).

-Acting appointment form is a form that is used when an employee is asked to work on behalf of their immediate supervisor for the time there are off-duty.
+Acting appointment form is a form that is used when an employee is seconded to work in a grade that is higher that his current grade.
+The HR Clerk ensures that all Acting forms are properly authorized when compiling the time sheets.

-The documents are forwarded to Mimosa Management for verification and signing.
-The Hr.
-Clerk receives the signed time sheet and produces a Summary Sheet (sample document below).
-The summary sheet together with the overtime authorization form, leave form and acting appointment form are forwarded to the HR Assistant to review and authorize.
-The HR Assistant forwards the attached documents to the HR officer for approval.
-The HR Officer after reviewing and approval will forward the attached documents to the Payroll Officer and Accounting Officer Inventory and Revenue for further processing.
+The documents are forwarded to the customer designated representatives for review and authorization.
+Once approved, the Hr.
+Clerk compiles a Summary Sheet (sample document below).
+All the documentation i.e. summary sheets, overtime authorization form, leave form and acting appointment form are forwarded to the HR Assistant for review..
+Once the review process is complete, the HR Assistant forwards the the full set of documents to the HR officer for approval.
+At this point after the review by the HR Officer, payroll and invoicing input is ready , the HR Officer forwards the documents to the Payroll Officer and Accounting Officer Revenue for payroll processing and invoicing respectively. r

 Actors

-Head of Department

 HR Officer

 Payroll Officer

-Mimosa Management

-HR Clerk
+Customer RepresentativeHR Clerk

-HR Assistant Officer
+HR Assistant

-Mimosa Clerk
+Customer Representative Clerk

-Accounting Officer Inventory and Revenue
+Accounting Officer Revenue

 Workflow

-Request for approval from HR clerk

-Approval from Mimosa Management
+HR Officers approval of Time sheets and Summary sheets

 Audit Trail

 None